gspolima/gspolima/README.md

 -->

 - 🔎 I’m interested in .NET and Web technologies.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Angular.
-- 🎯 Next on the spot: Angular || React.
+- 🎯 Next on the spot: Linux.
 - 🎓 Undergoing Associate's deegre in Computer Programming at Centro Universitário Estácio do Ceará.
 - 🤠 Pronouns: He/Him.
 - ⏳ *19* years old.